NickClark/dotfiles/README.markdown

 Install
 -------
-1. First be sure you have the neccessary dependencies installed.
+1. First be sure you have the necessary dependencies installed.
 On debian you would run:

         sudo apt-get install git ruby rake python (python is probably already installed)

 2. Install [rvm](http://beginrescueend.com/)

 3. Then run the folling commands:

         git clone https://github.com/NickClark/dotfiles.git ~/.dotfiles
         cd ~/.dotfiles
         rake

-4. Install Powerline compatible fonts by following the instructions here (optional, Powerline will still work, just won't look as nice)
+4. Install Powerline compatible fonts by following the instructions [here](https://github.com/Lokaltog/powerline-fonts) (optional, Powerline will still work, just won't look as nice)

 5. You may want to copy the config files for powerline and customize them as you desire.